 - Federal property

 The fact that a person has a concealed weapons permit does not permit an individual to carry that weapon onto the gun-free zones listed above.
 A Ft.
-Lauderdale concealed weapons defense attorney could help a person better understand their rights as a gun owner.
+Lauderdale attorney could help someone build a defense if they have been charged with bringing a concealed weapon into a gun-free zone.

 Penalties for Unlawful Concealed Carry